cxengage/cxengage.github.io/cxengage-api-doc/Get-Templates.md

 All known errors will be returned in a JSON map with key "error".

-- **404 Not Found** - The requested node or instance does not exist or has been deleted.
+- **404 Not Found** - The requested template does not exist or has been deleted.

 ### Example